arangodb/docs/3.10/graphs-pregel.md

 FOR v IN PREGEL_RESULT(<handle>)
   FILTER v.result >= 0.01
   RETURN v._key
+// this does not work
+// When the computation is running, this will gives
+// [object ArangoQueryCursor, count: 0, cached: false, hasMore: false]
+// Not sure if this is really helpful.
+// But after the computation is finished, this will give an error.
+Problem is in PregelFeature.cpp:739:
+// When the computation finished, cleanupWorker is called which will erase the worker for the <handle>.
+// PREGEL_RESULT(<handle>) requests this worker, which was already deleted, therefore the error.
 ```

 By default, the `PREGEL_RESULT()` AQL function will return the `_key` of each